 With the search for alternative forms of energy production, reactive transport modelling is increasingly used to predict long-term effects of geothermal energy usage (Bozau and van Berk, 2013; Lichtner, 1985; Oldenburg and Pruess, 2000; Steefel and Lasaga, 1994).
 The mining industry and its regulatory authorities routinely use reactive transport modelling to optimize exploitation strategies, assess the risk for groundwater contamination, and design rehabilitation schemes (Amos et al., 2004; Jurjovec et al., 2004; Liu et al., 2009; Wissmeier et al., 2011; Xenidis et al., 2005).
 Particularly with respect to emerging technologies, such as hydraulic fracturing and shale-gas extraction, reactive transport modelling is a useful tool to estimate profitability and evaluate adverse effects on the environment.
 Furthermore, reactive transport modelling has been employed successfully to demonstrate the feasibility, dangers, and uncertainties of underground carbon dioxide storage (Graupner et al., 2011; Kvamme and Liu, 2009; Nordbotten et al., 2009; Xu and Li, 2013; Xu et al., 2006; Zhang et al., 2007).
 All of these fields need an accurate description of flow and transport in combination with reaction processes, and couplings of existing transport simulators with established geochemistry packages have become increasingly popular (Meeussen, 2003; van der Lee, 1998) as the means to provide these simulation capabilities.

 With the release of IPhreeqc (Charlton and Parkhurst, 2011)—a general purpose application programming interface (API) for the geochemical modelling framework PHREEQC (Parkhurst and Appelo, 2013) —the necessary functionality to use PHREEQC as a reaction engine for transport simulators became available.
 Since its release, IPhreeqc has been coupled to numerous transport codes in a wide variety of contexts.
 Wissmeier and Barry (Wissmeier and Barry, 2011) were the first to develop a coupling with COMSOL, which gives access to the full range of COMSOL’s environmental flow and transport capabilities together with the complete set of geochemical reactions in PHREEQC.
 In addition, they outlined a general strategy for couplings with different flow and transport simulators.
 On these grounds, Nardi et al. (2014) have published another COMSOL-IPhreeqc coupling.
 The free environmental flow- and transport-modelling platform OpenGeoSys (Kolditz et al., 2012) has an interface to IPhreeqc for coupled thermo-hydro-mechanical-chemical (THMC) simulations.
 Specialized tools using IPhreeqc have been developed by Takahashi and Ishida (2014) for cementitious materials and Huber et al. (2012) for the paper-making process.
 More recently, Patel et al. (2014) implemented IPhreeqc as reaction engine for pore-scale multicomponent reactive transport that used a Lattice-Boltzmann approach.
-This non-comprehensive list indicates scientific and industrial interest in using PHREEQC as reaction module.
+This non-comprehensive list indicates scientific and industrial interest in using PHREEQC as a reaction module.

 However, IPhreeqc has limitations for couplings with transport simulators.
 Its API provides access to all of PHREEQC’s reaction capabilities by reading and interpreting PHREEQC script commands from input strings or files.
 Although this approach provides a comprehensive interface, it requires substantial coding in the client software to compose PHREEQC scripts for exchanging data and running reactions.
-In addition, the extra computer time necessary to process the scripts will degrade performance.
+In addition, the extra computer time necessary to process the scripts degrades model performance.
 In this paper, we present a new reaction module based on IPhreeqc called PhreeqcRM that is specifically designed for couplings with environmental flow and transport simulators.
-It provides a high-level interface that allows multicomponent transport codes to implement geochemical reactions with a minimum amount of programming, while maintaining the full functionality of PHREEQC reaction capabilities.
+It provides a high-level interface that allows multicomponent transport codes to implement geochemical reactions with a minimum amount of programming, while maintaining the full functionality of PHREEQC’s reaction capabilities.